 Research indicates MITM attacks reaching inboxes have increased by 35% since 2022.

-These attacks are targeted on all unsecured networks and remote workstations where security lapses prevail and hence employees and companies must be aware of the types of MITM attacks, their symptoms, and their preventive solutions.
+All unsecured networks and remote workstations with security lapses are targets for these attacks.
+Therefore, employees and companies must understand the types of MITM attacks, recognize their symptoms, and know their preventive solutions.

 Also Check: Vulnerability Management System: Protecting Your Company from Cybersecurity Threats

-Each MITM attack has the same motive but can be executed in different ways.
-Below-stated are some of the common types of man-in-the-middle attacks or MITM attacks which can damage your digital empire.
+Each MITM attack shares the same motive, but attackers can execute them in different ways.
+Below-stated are some of the common types of man-in-the-middle attacks or MITM attacks that can damage your digital empire.

 Hackers do IP spoofing by hiding the true origin of IP packets and by creating a dummy IP address for imitating another device.
-Each device is connected to the internet with a unique IP address and attackers spoof this IP address by portraying themselves as having legit devices.
-Thus they trick the user into believing that they are the original party with whom the user is communicating.
+Each device is connected to the internet with a unique IP address, and attackers spoof this IP address by portraying themselves as having legitimate devices.
+Thus, they trick the user into believing that they are the original party with whom the user is communicating.

-Address Resolution Protocol (ARP) spoofing is a type of MITM spoofing attack, wherein the hacker tricks the user’s device into sending messages to their (hacker’s) device instead of the intended recipient.
-In short, this spoofing sends the user’s communications to the hacker’s device and it is done by matching the user’s IP address to MAC (Media Access Control) address.
+Address Resolution Protocol (ARP) spoofing is a type of MITM spoofing attack wherein the hacker tricks the user’s device into sending messages to their (hacker’s) device instead of the intended recipient.
+In short, this spoofing sends the user’s communications to the hacker’s device, and it is done by matching the user’s IP address to the MAC (Media Access Control) address.

-In the session hijacking technique, the hacker tries to gain access to the user’s device/browsing session by using packet sniffers, or by deploying malware for infecting the user’s device.
+In the session hijacking technique, the hacker tries to gain access to the user’s device/browsing session by using packet sniffers or by deploying malware to infect the user’s device.

-A rogue access point as the name states is an access point that is installed by the hacker on the user’s network without their knowledge.
+A rogue access point, as the name states, is an access point that the hacker installs on the user’s network without their knowledge.
 This helps the hacker to connect to the user’s device and compromise their network traffic and information.

 Hackers smartly pry networks by setting up their fake internet hotspots for public use for conducting an MITM attack.